-The Arts Commission uses comparative data to show how the agency performs regionally or nationally with its counterparts in other states.
+The Arts Commission uses comparative data to study how the agency performs regionally or nationally with its counterparts in other states.
 The agency reviews data over time to track trends, monitor progress in key areas and set goals.
-The comparisons show areas where the agency may choose to focus more attention or resources to accomplish goals, or to develop new strategies to address strategic challenges, or where the agency may be excelling and can serve as a state, regional or national model.
+The comparisons show areas where the agency may choose to focus more attention or resources, develop new strategies to address strategic challenges, or where the agency may be excelling and can serve as a regional or national model.